All of the Following Are Steps in Derivative Classification Except – Common Missteps

 3. Following Specific Handling Procedures: Finally, you must handle these materials according to their assigned security levels — ensuring proper storage, transmission and disposal methods are used.

 Understanding how this works can help us keep national secrets safe while facilitating necessary access for authorized individuals.
-So remember: when dealing with sensitive data – review, mark appropriately and handle securely!
+So remember: when dealing with sensitive data – analyze, mark appropriately and handle securely!
 And don’t confuse declassification with derivative classification – they’re distinct processes each playing their own important roles in maintaining our country’s security integrity.

 all of the following are steps in derivative classification except